 - When does the organisation know the goals have been achieved?

 The SOAR Analysis and support

-A SOAR Analysis is a powerful tool for uniting stakeholders in order to recognise the organisation’s potential and create a shared vision of the future.
-Building on an organisation’s strengths requires fewer effort and resources than attempting to correct weaknesses.
+A SOAR Analysis is a powerful tool for uniting stakeholders.
+This is crucial to recognise the organisations potential and create a shared vision of the future.
+Building on an organisations strengths requires fewer effort and resources than attempting to correct weaknesses.

 Moreover, a SOAR Analysis creates support within an organisation as it involves representatives in each level of the organisation.
 Opening communication leads to input on strategy and strategic planning.

-Additionally, the SOAR Analysis is flexible and scalable, so planning and decision making are adapted to the needs and culture of an organisation.
+Additionally, the SOAR Analysis is flexible and scalable.
+Planning and decision making are adapted to the needs and culture of an organisation.

 Execution of the SOAR Analysis

-In order to achieve the best possible results with a SOAR Analysis, an organisation would do well to conduct the analysis with a diverse group.
+In order to achieve the best possible results, an organisation should conduct the analysis with a diverse group.
 For instance, employees from various levels who each have a different perspective of the situation.
 In addition to employees from different departments, other stakeholders, such as customers, suppliers, and partners, could also be involved.

-In general, an effective SOAR Analysis takes up to one hour, including attention to brainstorming and prioritising actions.
+In general, an effective SOAR Analysis takes up to one hour, including attention to brainstorming and prioritize actions.
 Developing an initial action plan also often takes one hour.